schollz/kiki/README.md

 *The files*

-48. The entire program is a single binary: *kiki*.
+48. The settings file, containing your personal key, is a single file: *kiki.json*. *You can transfer this file to any computer to reconstitute your entire social network!*
-49. The entire database of envelopes is a single `sqlite3` database: *kiki.db*.
+49. The entire program is a single binary: *kiki*.
-50. The settings file, containing your personal key, is a single file: *kiki.json*.
+50. The entire database of envelopes is a single `sqlite3` database: *kiki.db*.

 # Federation